mmckegg/msi-packager/README.md

    -n, --name
    -v, --version        Specify application version -m, --manufacturer
-   -u, --upgrade-code   Specify GUID to use for upgrading from other versions -i, --icon           Specify an icon to use on shortcuts and installer -e, --executable     Specify file to create shortcuts for
+   -a, --arch           Specify the target architecture: x86 or x64 (optional) -u, --upgrade-code   Specify GUID to use for upgrading from other versions -i, --icon           Specify an icon to use on shortcuts and installer -e, --executable     Specify file to create shortcuts for